 If the platform theme is Theme 6.9, users can also download their certificates from the Course Info widget in the course page (if configured), by pressing Download Copy of Certificate.
 Remember that the Course Info widget is available only for the 6.9 theme.

 Viewing Issued Certificates

 The system will display a pop-up window, where you can use the dropdown menu to view the issued certificates for a selected course or a learning plan.
-Now, you will see the list of all users enrolled to this course or learning plan.
+Now, you will see the list of all users enrolled in this course or learning plan.
 From the Choose an Action dropdown menu, you can choose whether to issue certificates to the selected users or delete the issues certificates for the selected users.
 Then, press Confirm.

-Once a learner receives a certificate upon completing a course or a learning plan, the certificate will be associated to the user (and it will be possible to download it) even if the certificate template is deleted from the platform.
+Once a learner receives a certificate upon completing a course or a learning plan, the certificate will be associated with the user (and it will be possible to download it) even if the certificate template is deleted from the platform.
 As a Superadmin, you can un-assign the certificate only by unenrolling the learner from the course, removing the certificate template, and enrolling the learner back to the course.

 - You will find a “sample” certificate in the list of certificates.
 As a best practice, keep it in your folder.
 You can edit it and copy/paste the HTML in the Source Code into a new template.
 This way you will have a table structure ready to be used.